baaivision/CoS/README.md

 </div>

-In this work, we introduce **C**hain of **S**tep reasoning for vision-language models, enabling assessing reasoning step quality accurately and leading to effective reinforcement learning and inference-time scaling with fine-grained rewards.
+In this work, we introduce **C**hain **o**f **S**tep reasoning for vision-language models, enabling assessing reasoning step quality accurately and leading to effective reinforcement learning and inference-time scaling with fine-grained rewards.
 Experimental results across multiple benchmarks demonstrate the effectiveness of CoS.
 More importantly, we conduct extensive empirical analysis and ablations to unveil CoS’s appealing properties.
 We hope this paper offers insights into more complex multi-modal reasoning.